 I’d been having a hankering for a lemon treat, and I knew I could decorate a lemon cheesecake simply and beautifully with citrus slices, so this no-bake lemon cheesecake came into being.

-Taking my first bite, I was in love.
+Taking my first bite, I fell in love.
 The lemon cheesecake is super creamy and smooth, and it just melts in your mouth.
 The fresh oranges on top add a burst of juicy brightness that makes everything exponentially better.

 While I’ll definitely be saving my citrus for eating plain too…some of my stock will definitely be going towards more citrus recipes, now that I’ve been enlightened to how amazing they can be.
 I hope you all love this one as much as I do!